Trade finance

 2. post-financing, which allows the exporter to grant significant payment delays, while being paid on sight, which in turn also constitutes a source of post-financing for the importer.
 In concrete terms, discounting or mobilization of documentary credit meets this objective.

-Green Trade Finance
+What is Green Trade Finance?

 Green Trade Finance is increasingly being discussed.
 How is it positioned in relation to Trade Finance?